MEET US AT THE FAIR!

 For a deeper look into the fair and its traditions, watch the special from WNED, the local Public Broadcasting Service station: “The Great Erie County Fair”.

-This year, there are new sensory-friendly features for people sensitive to noise and lights.
-The Sensory Room, on the Avenue of Flags, with ambient sound, calming colored lights, wall padding, weighted blankets and a bubble water feature.
-People can also come for the toned down “Sensory Hours,” when rides will turn off flashing lights and music and lower volume throughout the fair.
+Find sensory-friendly features for people sensitive to noise and light at the Sensory Room, on the Avenue of Flags, with ambient sound, calming colored lights, wall padding, weighted blankets and a bubble water feature.
+People can also come for the toned down “Sensory Hours,” 11 a.m. to 2 p.m. on Tuesday, Aug.
+13 when rides will turn off flashing lights and music and lower volume throughout the fair.
 Kits with noise cancelling headphones, fidget spinners and soft toys are available in the Main Office, the Security Building and the Friends of the Fair Office.
+“There’s a growing population that are on the autistic spectrum and have sensory issues,” said Underberg.
+“We want those folks to be cable to come and enjoy the fair like everybody else.”

 WHEN AND WHERE IS THE FAIR?

-In 2023, the Erie County Fair at 5600 McKinley Parkway, Hamburg, N.Y., will be held from August 9-20.
-Gates and buildings open from 11 a.m. to 10 p.m.
+In 2024, the Erie County Fair at 5600 McKinley Parkway, Hamburg, will be held from Aug.
+718. Gates and buildings open from 11 a.m. to 10 p.m.
 The midway carnival attractions open from noon to 11 p.m.
-Buy tickets for $13.50 online or for $15 by credit or debit card at the gate.
-Cash is not accepted for ticket purchases.
+Buy the $22.60 tickets online at ecfair.org.
+Use credit or debit cards at the gate.
+Cash is not accepted for ticket purchases, but there are reverse ATM machines that will dispense temporary debit cards to help people who would like to pay with cash.
 Children under 12 are free.
 Parking is free on fair lots.
-For information, call 716-649-3900 or write FrontDesk@ecfair.org.
+For information, call 716-649-3900 https://ecfair.org/or write FrontDesk@ecfair.org.